mlc-ai/web-llm/README.md

 There are two elements of the WebLLM package that enables new models and weight variants.

 - model_url: Contains a URL to model artifacts, such as weights and meta-data.
-- model_lib: The web assembly libary that contains the executables to accelerate the model computations.
+- model_lib_url: A URL to the web assembly library (i.e. wasm file) that contains the executables to accelerate the model computations.

 Both are customizable in the WebLLM.